Currently a CS student at the University of Oulu. Open to opportunities.

 Game design

 I am also not ignorant of marketing realities.
 This is why my physics-based racing game Circles Roll in the Dark only contains good music that speaks to gamers young and old.
-Look at that credits screen.
-Don't you just want to imagine what, exactly, went on in that mystical land?
+The credits screen music and image bring to my mind vivid scenes of a mystical land that I could never visit.

 Here, I explain how I tried going about creating physics-based gears in the Godot game engine.
 I don't know anything about gear design, I just used the circumference of a circle.
 It shows how you can have immediate feedback in the editor for level design, for example.

-Unfortunately, it wasn't to be.
-I don't think the Godot physics engine was made for this use case.
+Alas, it wasn't to be.
 Metaphor for life?
+I don't think the Godot physics engine was meant for this use case.

 I am also not ignorant of marketing realities.
 This is why my physics-based racing game Circles Roll in the Dark only contains good music that speaks to gamers young and old.
-Look at that credits screen.
-Don't you just want to imagine what, exactly, went on in that mystical land?
+The credits screen music and image bring to my mind vivid scenes of a mystical land that I could never visit.

 Here, I explain how I tried going about creating physics-based gears in the Godot game engine.
 I don't know anything about gear design, I just used the circumference of a circle.
 It shows how you can have immediate feedback in the editor for level design, for example.

-Unfortunately, it wasn't to be.
-I don't think the Godot physics engine was made for this use case.
+Alas, it wasn't to be.
 Metaphor for life?
+I don't think the Godot physics engine was meant for this use case.

 GDScript